COMBINE

 Important Links

-The “Computational Modeling in Biology” Network (COMBINE) is an initiative to coordinate the development of the various community standards and formats in systems biology and related fields.
-COMBINE 2025 will be a workshop-style event hosted at the University of Wisconsin-Madison, USA.
+The “Computational Modeling in Biology” Network (COMBINE) is an initiative to coordinate the development of the various community standards and formats in systems biology, synthetic biology and related fields.
+HARMONY is a codefest-type meeting, with a focus on development of the standards, interoperability and infrastructure.
+There are generally not many general discussions or oral presentations during HARMONY; instead, the time is devoted to allowing hands-on hacking and interaction between people focused on practical development of software and standards.

 Workshop Location